jones-erin-650/SideStepDemo/devlog.md

+### 2024-10-1 - 2 hr: comment prototypes
+* began making a comment prototype of the character movement
+* this just has explainations what what logic needs to be where

 ### 2024-09-24 - 2 hr: Setting Up the Project
 * uploaded that build to itch.io
 * created a mostly blank build from the project